rdentato/try/README.md

   #define INTERNALERR 3

-  // Define a variable of type `try_t` for the use of the library try_t trymain = 1;
+  // Define a variable of type `try_t` for the use of the library
+  // Using `trymain = 1` is idiomatic and suggested.

+  try_t trymain = 1;

   void some_other_func()